GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 Click it.
 The middle frame loads the stack trace and the right hand frame loads local variables and method arguments in scope at that point in the code and their values at that point in time.
 Fields are also available by expanding the "this" variable.

+*TBD: screenshot*

 Inspect the `userAgent` variable in the right hand frame:

 *TBD: screenshot*